Analyzing Wikipedia browsing history

 (mari && !(mariag || marin)) || anna || (anne && !(channel || branne || gannet)) || elizabeth

-For comparison, let’s also highlight some popular female names.
+For comparison, let's also highlight some popular English-language female names.
 The highlighting on the left shows matches for Mary, Maria, Anna, Anne, Elizabeth, as well as any names that contain these names, i.e., Rosemary, Hannah and Annette are also included in that highlighting.

-These name distributions across the article communities illustrate the gender disparity in our Wikipedia browsing.
+These name distributions across the article communities illustrate the gender disparity in our Wikipedia browsing experience.
 This gender disparity is probably in large part due to the gender inequality of the underlying biographical content on Wikipedia.
 Gender bias is a frequent criticism of Wikipedia, and finding evidence of it in the Wikipedia clickstream data is not surprising.

 In a 2016 paper by Wagner et al., the authors found evidence of a higher notability standard for articles about women on Wikipedia.
 This means that fewer women are considered notable enough to have a biographical Wikipedia article written about them.
 The authors also found structural differences between hyperlinks in articles about men and women.
 The paper points out that while some of these differences are due to historical and social contexts, others are attributable to Wikipedia editors.

-These biased differences in content and link structures of the articles are bound to constrain our browsing behaviors to reflect and further propagate the biases.
+These biased differences in content and link structures of the articles are bound to constrain our browsing behaviors to reflect and further propagate these biases.
 But it is also probable that on top of the biases in the underlying content, we intentionally or unintentionally choose to read articles about men more often.
 If that’s the case, then we may have a feedback loop, where articles that are about men get read more often, which leads to more edits, which leads to improved content and more hyperlinks, which leads to those articles being read more, and so on.

 The John vs Mary & Co. name distributions above cannot tell us whether the gender differences we see in our Wikipedia browsing history are strictly due to the biases in the underlying content, or if our browsing choices are also responsible.
 But they suggest that the Wikipedia clickstream datasets can be useful for further research of gender biases on Wikipedia.
 It would be interesting to see what happens to the gender biases in our Wikipedia browsing history after we control for the biases in the underlying content.